As an Amazon Associate I earn from qualifying purchases.

 Belgian carbonnade flamande is one of the few dishes from that little country to gain wide renown.
 Cousin to the more-famous French beef Bourguignon, this is a sort of hybrid stew-braise that relies on beer, not wine.
+Here’s how to make it.

-You can take this dish one of two ways: as a full-on stew, or as a braise you then eat with a knife and fork alongside a starch and a vegetable; the “stew” then becomes the sauce.
+You can take this carbonnade recipe one of two ways: as a full-on stew, or as a braise you then eat with a knife and fork alongside a starch and a vegetable; the “stew” then becomes the sauce.
 Holly and I ate ours with mashed potatoes and a salad.
 Either way you’re in for a treat.

 What does it taste like?
 Well, I like to use the hard-working, sinewy cuts of meat because when they finally do get tender, they get super silky and nice.
 So you’ve got meat falling off the bone, nestled into a lot of nicely caramelized onions, wild mushrooms and sometimes carrots, which we skipped in this version.